manolf/reactProjectOne/README.md

 # reactProjectOne

 Project for a new restaurant
-starting with menu
+starting with menu,
-planned (about page, covid19 guest tracking, about us)
+further steps after clients approval: about page, covid19 guest tracking, about us